All Episodes

 And she's like, it's on top of a bigger turtle.

-And he's like, ah, what's underneath that?
+And he's like, what's under that?

-You know, you do the thing.
+And then you do the thing.

-And eventually she says the famous line, it's turtles all the way down.
+And eventually she says the famous line, it's Turtles all the way down.

 I like this because this is the inverse.

-Like, oh, it's turtles all the way up, buddy.
+Like, oh, it's Turtles all the way up, buddy.

 What's on top of that?

-More fucking turtles.
+More fucking Turtles.

 dan friesen

-I mean, like, honestly, the ultimate conclusion is, like, Dustin, on Yeah, I mean, it's either everybody or nobody.
+I mean, it's either everybody or nobody.

 Right.